Core working group

 L4P Research Lead

 Ed provides overall steering on the project’s research direction and thematic focus.
-Ed is Senior Research Officer in the Politics and Governance programme at ODI, having joined in February 2018.
+Ed is a Research Fellow in the Politics and Governance programme at ODI, having joined in February 2018.
 He previously worked as a researcher for the Developmental Leadership Program (DLP) and the University of Birmingham.
 He is a DLP associate and a Fellow with the Thinking and Working Politically Community of Practice.
 He specialises in political economy and political settlements analysis and has a particular interest in politically smart approaches to aid delivery, flexible and adaptive programming, and the politics of service delivery.
 Ed has fieldwork experience in Kenya, Tanzania, Somaliland, Afghanistan and Nepal.

 L4P Senior Expert Adviser